8 Best Back Exercises for Women (30-Minute Workout)

 2. Hold a dumbbell in your left hand, palm facing in (narrow grip).

-5. With control, lower the dumbbell back to the starting position and repeat.
+5. Lower the dumbbell back to the starting position and repeat.

 two women performing straight arm pull backs to target back and triceps muscles

-1. Stand with your feet slightly wider than shoulder-width apart, knees slightly bent.
+1. Stand with your feet shoulder-width apart, knees slightly bent.
 Grip a set of dumbbells, palms facing in towards each other.

 2. Hinge forward at the hips approximately 45 degrees until your body is in a straight line (torso parallel to the mat).